 Hydraulic power is defined as flow multiplied by pressure.
-So the hydraulic power supplied by a pump is:
+The hydraulic power supplied by a pump is:

 For example, if a pump delivers 180 litres/minute and the pressure is 250 bar, then the power of the pump is: